Finnoy Travel - Reviews, Stories and Tips

 Is it difficult to drive in Spain?

-Driving outside the cities is relaxed, but driving in the big cities may become challenging for inexperienced drivers.
+Driving outside cities is relaxed, but navigating big cities can be challenging for inexperienced drivers.

 Are the mountain roads near Alicante difficult to drive?